o-leary/MauiBlazorHybridEntraRoles/README.md

 # .NET MAUI Blazor Hybrid App With Entra Roles Authentication and API.

+#### Currently I have only tested Android and Windows targets, not iOS as I am awaiting apple renewing my developer licence.

 This took an incredible amount of time to pull together a lot of outdated information.
 If it helps you please let me know so I don't feel like I wasted my effort.

 This sample is based on the below Microsoft sample (https://github.com/dotnet/blazor-samples/tree/main/9.0/MauiBlazorWebIdentity).
 To demonstrate roles the Counter page is visible only to "Users" role, and the "Weather" page/API are only visible to either "Supervisor" or "Administrator".